vaibhavimukadam/BussinessForecasting-WalmartSaleAnalysis/README.md

       MAPE : 0.3223557 and ACF1: 0.3467995

-Explotary Data Analysis -
+Exploratory Data Analysis -
 ----
 Analysis of the datetime performed based on weekly and monthly data over 3 years of available data.
+Some points about weekly sales feature -
 1. First week of month show consideriable more sales compared to other weeks.
 2. There are spikes in a few months.
 Eg : August which could be due schools reopening.
 3. October to December sales are far more than other months due to the holiday season